TheSalon/academic-kickstart/content/authors/covington/_index.md

 - Graduate Researchers
 ---

-Christian Covington is a student in the MMath Computer Science program at University of Waterloo's Cheriton School of Computer Science, co-advised with Xi He.
+Christian Covington is an incoming student in the MMath Computer Science program at University of Waterloo's Cheriton School of Computer Science, co-advised with Xi He.
 His research interests include statistical validity in adaptive data analysis settings and statistical data privacy.